| About the document | |

 13.4 The minimum standard for temporary smoke detection is one detector per storey level.

-13.6 As a landlord, we will test smoke detection prior to re-occupation of homes and also during annual gas safety checks and periodic electrical inspections.
+13.6 As a landlord, we will test smoke detection prior to re-occupation of homes and during annual gas safety checks and periodic electrical inspections.
 In high rise properties, Fire Safety Officers will test domestic smoke alarms whilst carrying out annual front door inspections inside the home.

 14. Definitions

-14.1 Periodic electrical inspection - an inspection of the condition of an existing electrical installation, to identify any deficiencies against the current national standard for electrical installations.
+14.1 Periodic Electrical Inspection – an inspection of the condition of an existing electrical installation, to identify any deficiencies against the current national standard for electrical installations.

 14.2 Electrical Installation Condition Report (EICR) – a formal document produced following a periodic electrical inspection which evidences the condition of the electrical installation.